tdilauro/Simplified-wiki/BearerTokenPropagation.md

 library; the "you" who downloads the book is one of the library's patrons.

-The library can get a bearer token with no problem, but how does it communicate that bearer token to its patron?
+The library can get a bearer token with no problem, but it's not the one who needs a copy of the book.
+How does the book actually get to the patron?

+There are two solutions.
+The first is simple: the library can download the book and send it on to the patron.
+In this case, the patron never even knows that a token was involved -- it looks like the book came directly from the library.
+The upside is that this works with every OPDS client.
+The downside is that it's inefficient (the book is transferred over the network twice) and introduces a new point of failure.

+The other solution is to send the token to the client, and have the client redeem it for a copy of the book.
+We call this "bearer token propagation".
 You don't need to know how this works unless you are writing an OPDS server for a _library_, but here's how it works:

 ## How It Works